artagnon/clayoven/README.md

                 = topic
 ```

 The engine works closely with the git object store, and builds are incremental by default; it mostly Just Works, and when it doesn't, there's an option to force a full build.
-The engine also pulls out the created-timestamp (`authdate`) and last-modified-timestamp (`pubdate`) from git, respecting moves; as long as there is a significant correlation between old content and new content, `authdate` is calculated on the old content. `ContentPages` are sorted by `authdate`, reverse-chronologically, and `IndexPages` are sorted alphabetically.
+The engine also pulls out the created-timestamp (`Page#crdate`) and last-modified-timestamp (`Page#lastmod`) from git, respecting moves; as long as there is a significant correlation between old content and new content, `authdate` is calculated on the old content. `ContentPages` are sorted by `authdate`, reverse-chronologically, and `IndexPages` are sorted alphabetically.

 ## Usage

-Run `bundle` to install the required gems, and `clayoven` in an empty directory; on a first-run, the necessary template-files are created, and git is initialized.
-An `index.html` is produced.
+Run `bundle` to install the required gems, and `clayoven` in a fresh git repository; it generates some template files, and an `index.html` is produced.

 - `clayoven` to generate html files incrementally based on the current git index.
-- `clayoven aggressive` to regenerate the entire site along with a `sitemap.xml.gz`.
-Run occassionally, when files are added or removed.
+- `clayoven aggressive` to regenerate the entire site along with a `sitemap.xml.gz`; run occassionally.
 - `clayoven httpd` to preview your website locally.

 Use [MathJax](https://www.mathjax.org) to render LaTeX, an [extension](https://github.com/sonoisa/XyJax) to render commutative diagrams, and [highlight.js](https://highlightjs.org) to do syntax highlighting.

 ## Configuration

-`.clayoven/sitename` is URL of the site, excluding the `https://` prefix. `.clayoven/hidden` is a list of `IndexFiles` that should be built, but not displayed in the sidebar.
+1. `.clayoven/sitename` is URL of the site, excluding the `https://` prefix.
+2. `.clayoven/hidden` is a list of `IndexFiles` that should be built, but not displayed in the sidebar.
 You would want to use it for your 404 page and drafts.
+3. `.clayoven/tz` is a timezone-to-location mapping with lines of the form `+0000 London`. clayoven digs through the git history for locations, and exposes a `Page#locations`.

 ## Workflow and vscode integration